otto-de/jlineup/README.md

 JLineup is a tool which is useful for visual acceptance tests in continuous delivery pipelines.
 It can be used as a simple command line tool or as a small web service which is controlled via REST API.

-JLineup makes and compares screenshots from before and after a deployment of a web page.
+JLineup can make and compare screenshots of a web page.
 Through comparison of the screenshots it detects every changed pixel.
 JLineup generates a HTML report and a JSON report.
-Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Firefox and PhantomJS are supported).
+Behind the scenes, it uses Selenium and a browser of choice (currently Chrome, Firefox and PhantomJS¹ are supported).

 JLineup is a configuration compatible replacement for Lineup, implemented in Java.
 The original